szepeviktor/plugin-infrastructure/README.md

 		* Uses `johnbillion/action-wordpress-plugin-attestation`
 			* Fetches the zip from WordPress.org
 			* Generates a build provenance attestation if the zip contents matches the build
+		* Closes the completed milestone for the release
+		* Creates the next major, minor, and patch release milestones

 ## Licence